Scheiermann/supersolids/README.md

-# supersolids_notes
+# Supersolids
-Notes to supersolids
+Notes and script to supersolids

 ## How to contribute
 Please read the **CONTRIBUTING.md**.